 - Ground attention and awareness in the present moment.

 - Have more choice about how they respond to life’s challenges.

-Face to face groups meet for 2-2.5 hours once a week over the 8 week period, with a maximum of 12 participants.
+Face to face groups meets for 2-2.5 hours once a week over the eight week period, with a maximum of 12 participants.

 Telephone groups are connected through a teleconference coordinated by Cancer Council Queensland.
 These sessions run for 90 minutes once a week over the 8 week period, with a maximum of 8 participants.

 Participants in both groups are expected to commit to a daily meditation practice for the duration of the program.